0%

 Oceanside Fishing Report Today 🎣

-Conditions Analysis: Expect manageable, mixed swells from the West/Southwest running at 2 to 3 feet with a long period of 14 to 15 seconds.
-This long-period swell creates a heavy surge along the jetties and pier pilings.
-While this surge is excellent for stirring up nutrients and dislodging bait, it creates a hazardous environment for foot traffic on the rocks.
+Expect manageable, mixed swells rolling in from the west and southwest, running at two to three feet with a long period of fourteen to fifteen seconds.
+This long-period swell creates a heavy, rhythmic surge along the harbor jetties and pier pilings.
+While this turbulence is phenomenal for stirring up benthic nutrients and dislodging baitfish—effectively ringing the dinner bell for predatory species—it creates a hazardous environment for foot traffic on the rocks.

 From the editor